ismaelalpaso/DCGAN_project/README.md

 ```

 ## interface.py script
-It creates a GUI with tkinter that allows play with latent space to generate customized images with the models that you've created, the default latent vector size is 20.
+It creates a GUI with tkinter that allows play with latent space (noise vector) to generate customized images with the models that you've created, the default latent vector size is 20.

 To call it you can write: